 Although there are a host of sites you can (and should) look to get reviews on, with the majority of search traffic coming from Google it pays to focus your energies here, to begin with.
 Google has a lot of information on setting up and verifying your business, so if you haven’t done it already you’ll need to do this.
 Once your business is set up on Google Plus, it’s time to start thinking about getting some reviews.

 How Many Reviews Do I Need?
 5 Stars (3 Stars… Or 1 Star!)

 As I mentioned earlier in the article.
 Internet users trust and are influenced by online reviews.
 So having an indication of the quality of your services in Google’s search results can be a powerful way to stand out from the crowd.

 These stars and an excerpt from the reviews also appear in the Knowledge Graph.
 Search for a company by name and if they’ve done a good job at collecting reviews you’ll see what I mean.
 The Knowledge Graph also now contains reviews from 3rd party sources, so don’t limit yourself to just Google reviews.

 We have seen in certain sectors that these review stars are being left out.
 We’re not sure why.
 Search on Google for the term “removals Bristol” and you’ll see the 3 pack without any review stars.
 Even though at least 2 of the businesses returned have way over 5 reviews.

 For the more technical amongst you, there’s also another option to consider.
 Structured Data.
-This is a standard set of code that helps you identify certain markup in a way that search engines can understand.
+This is a standard set of code that helps you identify certain markups in a way that search engines can understand.
 This can help you to get reviews and stars for your products and services onto the organic search results themselves.
 Although don’t bother trying to get these to appear for when your homepage ranks…they won’t.